Wilhelm Pieck: Soviet occupation zone

 At the conclusion of the war in 1945 Pieck returned to Germany with the victorious Red Army.
-A year later, he helped engineer the merger of the eastern branches of the KPD and SPD into the Socialist Unity Party of Germany.
+A year later, he helped engineer the merger of the eastern branches of the KPD and SPD into the Socialist Unity Party (SED).
 He was elected as the merged party's co-chairman, alongside former SPD leader Otto Grotewohl.
 His hand appeared alongside Grotewohl's on the SED's "handshake" logo, derived from the SPD-KPD congress establishing the party where he symbolically shook hands with Grotewohl.

 President of East Germany

-In October 1949, the Soviet occupation zone became the German Democratic Republic, or East Germany.
+In October 1949, on the territory of the Soviet occupation zone the German Democratic Republic, or East Germany was formally established.
 Pieck was elected president of the new country.
 He served as East Germany's first (and last) president until his death in 1960.

+Nominally, for the GDR's first year, Pieck was the number-two man in the government behind Grotewohl, who became the new country's first prime minister.
+In the East German political hierarchy, the prime minister was the top state official, while the president nominally ranked second.

-He lost the chairmanship of the ruling SED in 1950, when Walter Ulbricht became the party's first secretary as the party restructured along more orthodox Soviet lines.
-Nonetheless, due to Joseph Stalin's trust in him, he retained his other posts and thus being president.
+He lost the co-chairmanship of the ruling SED (which he held with Grotewohl) in 1950, when Walter Ulbricht became the party's General Secretary as the party restructured along more orthodox Soviet lines.
+Nonetheless, he retained his other posts, including the presidency, due to Joseph Stalin's trust in him.

 Last years

 Pieck was already 73 years old at the time of his initial election as president.
-Although he nominally held the second highest state post in the GDR (behind Prime Minister Grotewohl) and served as SED co-chairman for the first four years of the party's existence, he never played a major role in the party.
+He nominally held the second highest state post in the GDR (behind Prime Minister Grotewohl) and served as SED co-chairman for the first four years of the party's existence.
+He was also a member of the SED's Politburo, the highest authority in the party.
+Despite this, he played a mostly minor role in the party, particularly after 1950.

 On 13 July 1953, he suffered a second stroke.
 He also had progressive liver cirrhosis and existing ascites.
-A detailed medical report composed before the second stroke mentioned mild paralysis on the right, a slight drooping of the corner of the mouth, breathing wheezing or snoring, slowed down pulse, tone of the limb musculature lowered ...".
+A detailed medical report composed before the second stroke mentioned "mild paralysis on the right, a slight drooping of the corner of the mouth, breathing wheezing or snoring, slowed down pulse, tone of the limb musculature lowered ...".

 In August 1960 he moved to a new summer residence, the converted former mansion of the Hermann Göring Leibförsters near "Karinhall".

-Pieck lived at Majakowskiring 29, Pankow, East Berlin.
+Pieck died at Majakowskiring 29, Pankow, East Berlin.
+He was honoured with a state funeral, cremated and buried at the Memorial to the Socialists (Gedenkstätte der Sozialisten) in the Friedrichsfelde Central Cemetery, Berlin.